 Claire has performed at the National Arts Centre in various productions of The Nutcracker for five consecutive years.
 Both with The Royal Winnipeg Ballet and Alberta Ballet, she has played a variety of roles (party child, angel, etc).

 At the BATD North American Trixie Hardy Theatre Dance Scholarships, Claire was nominated each year from the age of 10 (ballet, tap, & jazz).
-She placed top ten in many styles, was a trophy recipient in 2017 & 2018, and in 2019 Claire was the overall North American Senior Jazz/Modern winner.
+She placed top ten in many styles, was a trophy recipient in 2017 & 2018, and in 2019 Claire was the overall North American Senior Jazz/Modern winner, at the young age of 13.

 For two years, Claire has been a senior dancer invited to participate in Dancers Give Back, a charitable event that raises money for youth mental health in the Ottawa area.
-In 2018 & 2019, Claire participated in the Royal Academy of Dance's Dance Challenge, and was set to attend again in 2020, when the event was canceled due to Covid-19.
-This year she is preparing for the Youth America Grand Prix, set to be held in Toronto in 2022.
+In 2018 & 2019, Claire participated in the Royal Academy of Dance's Dance Challenge, and in 2022 performed two solos at the Toronto Youth America Grand Prix semi-finals.
+Claire will once again attend YAGP in 2023.